-Many NSF programs accept proposals at any time.
-Other programs, however, establish target dates4, deadlines5 or submission windows6 for submission of proposals to allow time for their consideration by review panels that meet periodically.
-These target dates, deadlines, and submission windows are published in specific program announcements and solicitations that can be obtained from the NSF Clearinghouse at pubs@nsf.gov or electronically through the NSF Website7.
-Unless otherwise stated in a program announcement or solicitation, proposals must be received by the specified date (and time, where indicated.)
+These target dates, deadlines, and submission windows are published in specific program descriptions, program announcements and solicitations that can be obtained from the NSF Clearinghouse at pubs@nsf.gov or electronically through the NSF Website.5 Unless otherwise stated in a program announcement or solicitation, proposals must be received by the specified date.
 If the deadline date falls on a weekend, it will be extended to the following Monday; if the date falls on a holiday, it will be extended to the following business day.
-Inquiry about submission also may be made to the appropriate NSF program office.
+Unless otherwise specified in a program solicitation that has an identified deadline date, proposals must be received by 5 p.m. submitter's local time on the established deadline date.6